satishhsh/to-add-App/README.md

 4. Segmented Lists: Users should be able to access at least 2 lists, one for the day's tasks and another for their work related tasks.
 (See example website)

+5 Users should be able to mark tasks as completed.

-3. Styling: The application should be well-styled and responsive, ensuring a good user experience on both desktop and mobile devices.
+6. Styling: The application should be well-styled and responsive, ensuring a good user experience on both desktop and mobile devices.